 Determine the Source of the Pain

 The first order of business for any animal in pain is to determine why the animal is hurting.
 Has it eaten something it shouldn’t have?
 Is it injured?
 If you’re not sure, then you should get the doggie to the vet for an examination before giving the poor guy (or gal) any medicine at all.
+Does your dog usually display signs of pain when it’s cold or raining?
+Have an older or overweight pet?
+The pain may be caused by arthritis.
+Consult your veterinarian if you think this may be the case.
+Your doctor may start your dog on a joint health regimen.
 Simply dosing up your pet without knowing exactly what’s wrong may relieve your pet’s pain, but you could be simply masking the symptoms of a serious issue that needs immediate medical attention.

 So, here’s the answer to the question: “ What kind of pain medicine can I give my dog?”
 The only – and let us repeat that for emphasis – the only over-the-counter medication that is safe for your dog to take is plain old aspirin.
 Now, don’t get ahead of yourself and give the dog a full human dose.
+Aspirin is only good for short term use due to its potential side effects.
 You’ll want to use baby aspirin for your pets – one baby aspirin per 35 lbs. of body weight is the general rule.
+Get the highest rated Dog Pain Relievers shipped overnight from Amazon starting at $5.68.

 Find a Vet!

-If you have a cat or dog who isn’t feeling well, Seva Call can help you find a vet in your local area who is ready to help you and your furry family member feel better.
+If you have a cat or dog who isn’t feeling well, TalkLocal can help you find a vet in your local area who is ready to help you and your furry family member feel better.
 Our concierge service will connect you with local professionals, and is entirely free.